makerbot/MightyBoardFirmware/docs/eeprom_comments.md

-        l: comma separated list of valid options units (optional): a string to display on the UI, stating the unit type of the eeprom field tooltip (optional):  a description for the entry ignore (optional): use this flag for entries that exist but should not be displayed to the user.
+        l: comma separated list of valid options units (optional): a string to display on the UI, stating the unit type of the eeprom field tooltip (optional):  a description for the entry ignore (optional): use this for entries that exist but should not be displayed to the user.
 Either because they are deprecated, or because they are not changeable.
-    eeprom_map (optional): name the namespace that contains the detail for this entry.  if this option is used, no other flags are required.  eg:
+Due to the nature of the parser, this flag must be set to True when used ($ignore:True) eeprom_map (optional): name the namespace that contains the detail for this entry.  if this option is used, no other flags are required.  eg:
         //$BEGIN_ENTRY
         //$eeprom_map:cooler_eeprom_offsets
-    axis_expand (optional): eeprom field is a byte entry representing an XYZAB axis map
+    axis_expand (optional): eeprom field is a byte entry representing an XYZAB axis map.
+Due to the nature of the parser, this flag must be set to True when used ($axis_expand:True).

 There are two informational entries in the eeprom_info namespace: